Payment gateway testing: A how-to guide for businesses

 By thoroughly testing these scenarios, businesses can ensure their payment gateway is secure, effective, and user-friendly.

-Sample payment gateway test
+Example payment gateway test case

 Below is a test case example for verifying a successful credit card transaction through a payment gateway.
 By walking through each step, you can evaluate how well the payment gateway handles the transaction and gain insights into the user experience and system reliability.
 The goal of this particular test case is to simulate a real-world scenario in which a customer uses a credit card to make a purchase through an online platform.

-• Objective: The main goal is to check whether the payment gateway correctly processes the credit card information and communicates the transaction outcome to the user and the business’s system.
+• Test objective: The main goal is to check whether the payment gateway correctly processes the credit card information and communicates the transaction outcome to the user and the business’s system.
 This involves validating the front-end interaction (what the user sees) and the back-end process (how the system handles the transaction data).

-Test steps
+Test execution steps

 Why testing payment gateways is important